-To do so, once you got a video layer inside the smode tree, just drag and drop it inside the timeline.
+To do so, once you got a video layer inside the element tree, just drag and drop it inside the timeline.

-Now that your layer is inside the timeline, press Alt+Click on the timeline in the video layer's row and you should have a track appearing.
+Now that your layer is visible inside the timeline, you can press Alt+Click on the timeline in the video layer's row and you should have a track appearing.
 By default the track will have the lenght of the video layer.

-But now if you select the track you can set up all kind of it's parameters such as fade-in / fade-out, beginning / end , loops etc...
+If you select the track itself, you can set up all kind of it's parameters such as fade-in / fade-out, begin / end , loop, etc...

-Note that you can also split a track in the current time with Ctrl+Shift+D :
+Note that you can also split a track at the current time with Ctrl+Shift+D :

 The timeline editor has three main components, the toolbar, the element tree (or animation tree) and the tracks / curves view.